Legality of BDSM: State v. Collier (1985)

 a.
 If the person doing any of the enumerated acts, and such other person, are voluntary participants in a sport, social or other activity, not in itself criminal, and such act is a reasonably foreseeable incident of such sport or activity, and does not create an unreasonable risk of serious injury or breach of the peaceCollier attempted to use Steel's interest in BDSM as a gateway to the defense that the actions were not assault, but a social activity.
 This defense did not hold up in court and was convicted of assault resulting in severe bodily injury and possession of a firearm by a felon.
 The assault charges were upheld in the appellate court.

 People v.
 Jovanovic (1997)

 This case deals heavily with the consent defense.
 A Columbia University student exchanged email communications with the defendant, Jovanovic, where they extensively discussed sadomasochistic interests and a potential relationship.
 The emails were submitted to the court for review where they determined that the defendant already had ample access to them and would not be presented to the defense, as they were not the party to bring them forth as evidence.
 Upon appeal, the higher courts decided that the evidence was improperly handled under the state of New York's rape shield law.
-The defendant won the appeal and the conviction for kidnapping, sexual abuse and assault- were overturned.
+The defendant won the appeal and the conviction for kidnapping, sexual abuse and assault was overturned.